huijing/huijing.github.io/_posts/2017-05-10-tracing-the-history-of-css-fonts.md

 As mentioned, the cut bits from the CSS2.1 specification went in here, so everything with regards to `@font-face` and the font descriptors for font selection, as well as font characteristics could be found in this specification.
 The extended font matching algorithm was also defined here.

 [2 August 2002](https://www.w3.org/TR/2002/WD-css3-fonts-20020802/) - **CSS3 Fonts Working Draft**
-This was quite a day, as the CSS3 Fonts Working Draft was also updated and now included a section on Font Decoration, with some interesting properties like `font-effect`, `font-smooth`, `font-emphasize-style`, `font-emphasize-position` and the `font-emphasize` shorthand. *\*Spoiler alert: they've been dropped, and technically don't exist\**
+This was quite a day, as the CSS3 Fonts Working Draft was also updated and now included a section on Font Decoration, with some interesting properties like `font-effect`, `font-smooth`, `font-emphasize-style`, `font-emphasize-position` and the `font-emphasize` shorthand. *\*Spoiler alert: `font-effect` has been dropped, and technically doesn't exist, while others have been moved to other modules\**

 <p class="no-margin"><a href="https://www.w3.org/TR/2006/WD-CSS21-20061106/fonts.html">06 November 2006</a> - <strong>CSS2.1 Working Draft</strong><br>
 Finally, some action in the CSS2.1 Working Draft fonts section.
 The <code>font-family</code> section expanded with details on generic font families.
 The five generic font families are <code>serif</code>, <code>sans-serif</code>, <code>cursive</code>, <code>fantasy</code> and <code>monospace</code>.<br>